cdn-lnk/pkmn-genII-moveset-guide/README.md

 * __Scenario 2, lowering enemy's defense__: Always worse than raising your attack since: 1) you need one extra turn for a can't escape move and 2) you need to re-setup for each pokémon the opponent sends.
   * The only advantage I can see is that there is no min stat cap, so (e.g.) mewtwo is stronger against one opponent with minimun special defense than it is with maximum special attack (due to the 999 cap).
 Not realistic though.
-  * This means you need to hit the same pokémon 13+ times and +5 turns of preparation this means 18 turns agains the same pokémon!!!! << What I wrote here?
+  * This means you need to hit the same pokémon 13+ times and +5 turns of preparation this means 18 turns against the same pokémon!!!! << What I wrote here?

 stage|multiplier|leer, tail whip|screech
 -|-|-|-